temporalio/documentation/docs/server/security.md

 <!--SNIPSTART temporal-common-service-config-jwtkeyprovider-->
 <!--SNIPEND-->

-`KeySourceURIs` are the HTTP endpoints that return public keys of token issuers in the [JWKS format](https://tools.ietf.org/html/rfc7517).
+`KeySourceURIs` are the HTTP endpoints that return public keys of token issuers in the [JWK format](https://tools.ietf.org/html/rfc7517).
 `RefreshInterval` defines how frequently keys should be refreshed.
 For example, [Auth0](https://auth0.com/) exposes such endpoints as `https://YOUR_DOMAIN/.well-known/jwks.json`.